zeke/s3-mixtape/README.md

-An experiment in hosting static mixtape websites on S3, with the help of [cors-bucket-list](https://github.com/zeke/cors-bucket-list), a CORS-friendly proxy service that dishes up JSON listing of bucket contents.
+An experiment in hosting static mixtape websites on S3, with the help of [cors-bucket-list](https://github.com/zeke/cors-bucket-list), a CORS-friendly proxy service that dishes up JSON listings of bucket contents.

 ## Basic Setup